currinjs/CurrinJS/aio/content/guide/template-syntax.md

 {@a html}
 ## HTML in templates

-HTML is the language of the Angular template.
+HTML is the language of the Currin template.
 Almost all HTML syntax is valid template syntax.
 The `<script>` element is a notable exception;
 it is forbidden, eliminating the risk of script injection attacks.